eCommerce definition | 7 Types of eCommerce businesses 2023

 Amazon

 Amazon.com Inc. is one of the best examples of a thriving eCommerce business.
-As 2021 unfolds, Amazon completes 25 years as an online retailer.
-This platform has grown into a giant retailer in the global e-commerce marketplace.
-Amazon retail market share in the US alone is projected to increase by 50% approximately during 2016-2021.
-(Statista) Amazon is constantly refining the processes and guidelines for its vendors and sellers.
+As 2023 unfolds, Amazon completes 27 years as an online retailer.
+This platform has grown into a giant retailer in the global eCommerce marketplace.
+Amazon’s retail market share in the US alone is projected to increase by 50% approximately during 2016-2021 (Statista).
+Amazon is constantly refining the processes and guidelines for its vendors and sellers.
 Furthermore, with the recent changes in Amazon Brand Registry and Sponsored Ads, Amazon Advertising is going to take a new leap in 2021.
 And, there are myriad opportunities for sellers to explore avenues on Amazon.

 Below are the top Amazon Statistics You Want to Know: